bjpop/gurita/docsrc/bar.rst

 .. code-block::

-  -x FEATURE, --xaxis FEATURE
+  -x COLUMN, --xaxis COLUMN
-  -y FEATURE, --yaxis FEATURE
+  -y COLUMN, --yaxis COLUMN

 Bar plots can be plotted for numerical features and optionally grouped by categorical features.